 One important activity we shall not miss is unit testing, a “must” on software development, saves a lot of time debugging errors in advance and make our life easier by far.
-There several frameworks we can use out there to test our code but we gonna choose Ceedling since it was created explicitly to cover embedded needs. besides is relatively easy to use well documented and supported, for instance down below you can find very useful links to completed the information you will find here
+There several frameworks we can use out there to test our code but we going to choose Ceedling since it was created explicitly to cover embedded needs. besides is relatively easy to use well documented and supported, for instance down below you can find very useful links to complete the information you will find here

 Throw The Switch